Photo: White Whale Records / Public domain via Creative Commons

 # 4 – She’d Rather Be With Me

-Every one of these following four Turtles songs feels like my favorite.
+Every one of the following four Turtles songs feels like my favorite.
 I bet you feel the same way, too.
 The song “She’d Rather Be With Me” was released on the album Happy Together.
 It was also the follow-up single to “Happy Together.”
-The song came close to matching the success of “Happy Together,” as it peaked at number three on the Billboard Hot 100.
+The song came close to matching the success of “Happy Together,” peaking at number three on the Billboard Hot 100.
 It also hit number one in Canada and South Africa and number one on the U.S. Record World charts.

 # 3 – You Showed Me

-This was just one of the songs that had this slow, mysterious groove with incredibly warm vocals that defined a song so highly addicting.
+This was just one of the songs that had this slow, mysterious groove and incredibly warm vocals, making it so highly addictive.
 I could listen to this one every day, and hearing it on the radio will still bring me back to the 1960s.
 It’s simply a song to die for.

 # 2 – Elenore

 Oh boy, was it tough choosing between these final songs for the top spot on our list?
 It became tough, especially between the top two.
 The Turtles’ classic song, “Elenore,” was released in 1968.
 It was on the brilliant album The Turtles Present the Battle of the Bands.
-What was so interesting about the song’s success was that it was never intended to be written as a hit but rather as a spoof of their previous success writing hit singles.
+What was so interesting about the song’s success was that it was never intended to be a hit, but rather a spoof of their previous success in writing hit singles.
 I guess they couldn’t control their immeasurable talents.

 # 1 – Happy Together

-Well, it goes without saying or having to rely on any statistics that the Turtles’ “Happy Together” was the band’s most successful song of their career.
+Well, it goes without saying, or any statistics, that the Turtles’ “Happy Together” was the band’s most successful song of their career.
 The song hit number one on the U.S. Billboard Hot 100 in 1967.
-It would be the only number one song the band would attain on the US Billboard Hot 100, which is the gold standard for judging commercial success.
-However, the song became far more than just a symbol of success for the band.
+It would be the only number one song the band would attain on the US Billboard Hot 100, the gold standard for measuring commercial success.
+However, the song became far more than just a symbol of the band’s success.
 It would become one of the most loved songs of the 1960s.